 Gas Monkey Holdings, LLC v.
 Tony Anastasia, FA1905001844555 (Forum June 12, 2019) (GAS MONKEY GARAGE and <fartmonkeygarage.com>.
 Complaint denied)

 Right decision for the wrong reason.
-The domain name is confusingly similar to the mark (although the Panel finds it is not) but it’s premature to find bad faith.
+The domain name is certainly confusingly similar to the mark (although the Panel finds it is not!) but it would have been premature to find bad faith.
 In a humorous way, the domain name does suggest Respondent is ribbing Complainant but there is no concrete evidence of that.
 In the Panel’s humorless assessment “fart” and “gas” refer to different experiences; she rejects the words refer to flatulence.
 However, there’s clearly more going on here than the Panel’s exposition of “fart” and “gas.”

 Slingshot Transportation, Inc. v.
 InBok Lee, FA1904001841279 (Forum May 25, 2019) (<slingshot.info>.